quangv49/STAT406Proj/README.md

 ## Why this question/dataset

 It is known that limiting contact with other people also limits the spread of COVID-19.
 I am interested in whether some forms of social contact lead to more transmission of COVID-19 or not; in other words, I want to examine more closely how social contact is related to the spread of COVID-19.
-I picked Manhattan, New York just because.
+I arbitrarily picked Manhattan, New York for analysis; I also thought that data from a densely populated area might be more fit to answer these types of question.

 ## Reading list

-Covidcast documentation
+- Covidcast documentation
+- Liu, McQuarrie, Song and Colijn (2021), "Modelling the impact of household size distribution on the transmission dynamics of COVID-19"
+- Are and Colijn (2021), "Projected spread of COVID-19's second wave in South Africa under different levels of lockdown"
+- Tupper, Boury, Yerlanov and Colijn (2020), "Event-specific interventions to minimize COVID-19 transmission"

 ## Team contract.